Neetre/translator/CITATIONS.md

 # Citations

 This file contains a list of all the sources that were used in the creation of this project.
+Other can be found in the [Note](Note.md) file.

 ## Sources